 The following instructions include all of the compliance items within the Arizona programmatic monitoring system.
-These guide steps contain the major elements that constitute the provision of free appropriate public education (FAPE) to students with disabilities.
-It is incumbent upon the PEA to meet each of these requirements as well as all other requirements outlined in IDEA, state statute, and board rule, whether or not they are included in the programmatic monitoring process.
+These guide steps contain the major elements that constitute the provision of a free appropriate public education (FAPE) It is incumbent upon the PEA to meet each of these requirements as well as all other requirements outlined in IDEA, state statute, Arizona Administrative Code (state board rule), and local board policy, whether or not they are included in the programmatic monitoring process.

-General Instructions for Student Form Completion Step 1 Record the demographic information requested.
+Steps General Instructions for Student Form Completion Step 1 Record the demographic information requested.
 All demographic information must be entered on the student form.
 If a student does not have an SSID number, use the student's birth date and initials.
 Use the AzEDS category from the most recent AZEDS reporting submitted to the Arizona Department of Education (ADE).
 When reviewing the evaluation timeline for a student who was found to be ineligible for special education, record the SSID number and mark the eligibility category as "Not Special Education" (NSE).
 Step 2 Determine the primary language spoken by the parent (to ensure that the PEA has met the parent notification requirements).
 Student File Review Method: Review the file for the language of the home, as indicated by the parent, and write the language in the space provided.
-Use any original parent source (home language survey (HLS, registration, developmental history).
-Step 3 Conduct the file review and record the information using the following codes: I = In compliance O = Out of compliance U = Unreported
+Use any original parent source; home language survey (HLS), registration, developmental history, etc. Step 3 Conduct the file review and record the information using the following codes: I = In compliance O = Out of compliance U = Unreported